When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Yeah, that’s so exciting and so rare.
 I have one more question for you and then I’m going to let you go.
 And I know we’ve talked about this before but honestly, I feel there is so much confusion around this.

-Can we talk about the definition of a Big Idea and how long it should last for?
-Is it only campaign based?
+Can we talk about the definition of a Big Idea and how long it should last?
+Is it only campaign-based?
 Is the Big Idea embedded in your positioning?
 What are your thoughts on that?

 Suzie: